Landing Page Optimisation Walkthrough in 5 Steps

 One of the most common reasons of poor loading speed is the size of images – compressing them (and/or reducing their number) should be the first thing to check off the list.

 If you want your landing page to work miracles for you, it has to be up and running all the time.
 You never know when a potential customer will visit your landing page – it could be in the middle of the night and you should be ready for it!
 This is why choosing the proper tool or host is one of the keys to succeed.
-Landingi is a marketing platform that allows to both create and publish landing pages.
+Landingi is a landing page platform that allows to both create and publish landing pages.
 We also provide customers with free domains for testing so that they can check every last thing before going live with the campaign.

 Step 2: make it accessible

 Once your landing page works like a charm, it’s time to make it easy to use.
-Like searching for an easy slope to climb, users won’t bother with landing pages that seem unaccessible, unless they are very determined to get information from this page (and this page only).
+Like searching for an easy slope to climb, users won’t bother with landing pages that seem inaccessible, unless they are very determined to get information from this page (and this page only).
 What are the most crucial access points and how to improve them?

 Tip #1: choose clear and simple design